arsala1995/Todo-List/README.md

 # Note:

+1. Tables are not being used from database, the server is using hardcoded data from the db folder under testDb file.

-You might not be able to create, update or remove items on Graphql as it requires authentication and needs to remember the user throughout the login session hence, graphql is not able to perform query and mutation at the same time.
+2. You might not be able to create, update or remove items on Graphql as it requires authentication and needs to remember the user throughout the login session hence, graphql is not able to perform query and mutation at the same time.

 Solution: Download and install Postman in your local machine and create a new post call from postman to  http://localhost:8000/graphql.
 Write Query to login to the user and copy the token after you get an output from login, save that token in your header in postman that will remember this user as logged in.
 After that you will be able to perform mutations where you can create, update and delete todo list items.